kitab-project-org/kitab-project-org.github.io/_pages/about/interns.md

 ### Hussain Hashim Dallal (2024)

 ![Hussain Hashim Dallal](/images/kitab/Hussain-Hashim-Dallal.jpeg){: width="30%"}{: .align-left}
 Hussain Hashim Dallal was a research intern at the KITAB project in the Spring of 2024.
 He worked on digitizing texts using eScriptorium.
+He recently joined his alma mater, Aljamea-tus-Saifiyah, as a researcher where he focuses on developing a module about the advent of Islam in Africa, with particular attention to the East African coast and the critical role trade played in its spread.

 ### Fatima Ali Aqiil (2023)
 ![Fatima Ali Aqiil](/images/kitab/Fatima-Aqiil.jpg){: width="30%"}{: .align-left}